 There are two times when square foot costs are useful.
-The first is in the conceptual stage when no details are available.
-Then square foot costs made a useful starting point.
-The second is after the bids are in and the costs can be worked back into their appropriate units for information purposes.
-As soon as details become available in the project cleajan, the square foo approach should be discontinued and the project priced as to its particular components.
-When one of the project priced as to its particular components when one of the project priced as to its particular components.
-When one of the project priced as to its particular components when one of the project priced as to its particular components.
-The project price is provided to the project priced as to its particular components.
-The project price is project priced as the project price of Affabrica is project priced as the project project priced as the project pri
+The first is in the concentral stage when no details are ranishible.
+There is square foot costs make costs are used to be a second is after the bids are in and the costs can be worked tooks into their appropriate units foot information purposes.
+As soon as details become available in the project design, the square foot opproach should be discontinued and the project design, the square foot components.
+When more precision is required or for estimating the replacement cost of specific buildings, the current edition of RSMeans Square Foot Costs should be used.

 Square Foot Costs should be used.

-In using the figures in Division IX1010, it is recommended that the median column be used for peclininary figures if no additional information is available.
-The median figures, when multiplied by the total city construction cost index figures (see City Cost Indexes) and then multiplied by the project size modifier in BX1010040, should present a fairly accurate base figure, which would then have to be adjusted in view of the estimator's experience, local economic conditions, code requirements, and the owner's particular requirements.
-There is no need to factor the percentage figures as these should remain constant from city to city.
-All abulations mentioning air conditioning the data least partial air conditioning.
+In using the figures in Division K1010, it is recommended that the median column be used for pecliminary figures if no additional information is available.
+The median figures, when multiplied by the total city construction cost index figures (see City Cost Indexes) and then multiplied by the project size modifier in BK1010-05, should present a fairly accurate base figure, which would then have to be adjusted in view of the estimator's particular requirements.
+There is no need to factor the percentage figures as these should creania constant from city to city, all tubulations mentioning air conditioning had at least partial air conditioning.